andysylvester/plugin-glossary/README.md

 * None at this time, but let me know if you have ideas!

 ### Change Log

+**Version 1.1.0:** Released March 8, 2023
+- Working version of plugin using JSON field definition to allow user to add/change glossary entries

+**Version 1.0.1:** Released March 8, 2023
+- Addition of JSON field definition to plugin.json, update to version number

 **Version 1.0:** Released March 8, 2023
 - Initial version of plugin